-All Boards of Trustees that accommodate LSCs on their school site will receive funding for associated furniture and equipment.
+All boards that accommodate LSCs on their school site will receive funding for associated furniture and equipment.

 Funding for LSC space will be made available upon completion of a Property Occupancy Document variation, recording which space will be available to the LSCs.